 - Filter Type: HEPA

-At the lower end of the spectrum, we have the Vileda Cleaning Robot.
+At the lower end of the spectrum from advanced robot vacuums, we have the Vileda Cleaning Robot.
 This is a much simpler model – with a low price to match.
 Features include the ability to clean short pile carpets and hard floors, several settings for different size rooms and stair sensors so it can be used on upstairs landings.

 As you’d expect from a budget model, there are some tradeoffs when buying the Vileda.
 The main one is the navigation system.
 Instead of mapping the room, the Vileda simply keeps going until it gently hits an object, and then changes direction.
 This works but isn’t as efficient.
 It’s also not able to handle carpets as well as hard floors, due to the relatively low suction power.